UniversalScientificTechnologies/xDOS_doc/LABDOS/LABDOS.md

 | RTS |     |
 | GND |   Signal ground  |

 The interface could be used with [GHxPIN01](https://www.mlab.cz/module/GHxPIN01/) for connection to other laboratory devices or experiments.
-The [MLAB.cz](https://www.mlab.cz/) contains plenty of additional hardware that could be used.
+The [MLAB.cz](https://www.mlab.cz/) contains plenty of compatible hardware that could be then used.

 ![LABDOS01 opened with MLAB base board and GHxPIN01 module](LABDOS01S_opened_GHxPIN01.jpg)